 Buy Cheap, But Not Too Cheap

 Again because of the finite life span of nonstick cookware, we recommend that you buy cheap--but not too cheap.
 If you go too cheap, you'll get a thin pan with terrible heating properties and a propensity to warp.
 Cast aluminum is the best option because it's inexpensive, yet thick enough to be durable and have excellent heating properties.
 There are several high quality brands that you can buy for under $50.
 Check out our article The Best Nonstick Frying Pan: Everything You Need to Know Before You Buy for more information.
-Or, see our Ultimate Green Pan Review for a review of this popular ceramic brand.
+Or, see our Ultimate Green Pan Review for a review of this popular, good quality ceramic brand.

 Though we are big fans of clad stainless, we do not recommend buying nonstick in clad stainless.
 The cooking surface will wear out decades before the rest of the pan, and you'll kick yourself for spending too much.